 Take a long hard look at your innovation process and identify where you can remove both cost and time.
 Too many pieces of research, approval loops and review meetings build up over time and need to be pruned back hard to free up the most important work.
-The Brandgym’s "rocketing" approach identifies four critical stages (insight, ideas, test & learn, pitch) that can be completed in as quickly as four weeks with the right team, mindset and sponsorship.
+Brandgym’s "rocketing" approach identifies four critical stages (insight, ideas, test & learn pitch) that can be completed in as quickly as four weeks with the right team, mindset, and sponsorship.

 Perfect the pitch

 Marketers need to raise their game when pitching innovation ideas to management, combining business savviness with inspiration to win approval fast, saving time and money.
 Teams should be encouraged to abandon the traditional PowerPoint deck and focus on more immersive storytelling, including single-page business cases with dynamic assumptions that can be remodelled in real time, product and pack mock-ups, videos of real consumer experience and live in-store and online exploration to check relative pricing, ease of range navigation etc.

 The challenge of the innovation squeeze is real.
 The winners will be those that learn to innovate faster and cheaper.
 What a great opportunity to throw off the shackles of outdated legacy processes and develop a fresh new approach that will energise your project teams and deliver great results for both the business and your customers.